Warning Signs of an Abusive Husband

 • A hesitancy to accept her perceptions

-• A reluctance to come to conclusions
+• A reluctance to come to conclusion

 • A tendency to live in the future, e.g. "Everything will be great when/after ..."